Unit 7: When PINNs Meet PDEs

 \lambda(t_i) = \exp\!\Bigl(-\epsilon \sum_{t_j < t_i} \mathcal{L}_{\text{PDE}}(t_j)\Bigr),

-so a time slice contributes only after earlier slices have been resolved.
-Trains the network in the right temporal causal order without explicit time-stepping.
+so a time slice contributes only after earlier slices have been resolved: the running sum stays large — keeping the weight near zero — until the earlier-time loss is small, and \epsilon sets how strictly this ordering is enforced.
+This trains the network in the right temporal causal order without explicit time-stepping.

 Fourier Feature Embeddings